gaillard-germain/Mazer/README.md

 #Mazer
 Mazer is a random maze generator
-launch test.py to run a test
+Launch test.py to run a test

-the progam will ask the width and the height for the labyrinth. the both values must are odd numbers!
+The progam will ask the width and the height for the labyrinth.
+**The both values must are odd numbers!**
+*If you enter a even number, it will be incremented by 1.*

-commands are :
+Commands are :
--quit : to quit the program.
+- **quit** : to quit the program.
--gen : to generate another maze.
+- **gen** : to generate another maze.
--save : to create a txt file of the maze (!the previous will be over-written).
+- **save** : to create a txt file of the maze (!the previous will be over-written).